girldevelopit/gdi-javascript/javascript-2/practice/class6.md

 b.
 Use JavaScript, instead of CSS, to uppercase your username

 c.
-Use string interpolation or concatenation to add on a unique error message to the err variable in the .catch() method
+Use string interpolation or concatenation to add a unique error message to the `err` variable in the `.catch()` method; then create a minor error (ex: mistype a variable or a fake github username) so you can log/see the error message

 d.
 If you have DOM manipulation knowledge, then retrieve other data from the API call and add them to the page!